SumoLogic/sumologic-documentation/docs/manage/security/installation-tokens.md

 ## Using Installation Tokens

-This section provides information on using Installation Tokens to register [Installed Collectors] (/03Send-Data/Installed-Collectors/01About-Installed-Collectors).
-For details on Collector installation, see [Install a Collector on Linux] (/03Send-Data/Installed-Collectors/04Install-a-Collector-on-Linux), [Install a Collector on MacOS] (/03Send-Data/Installed-Collectors/02Install-a-Collector-on-MacOS), and [Install a Collector on Windows] (/03Send-Data/Installed-Collectors/03Install-a-Collector-on-Windows).
+This section provides information on using Installation Tokens to register [Installed Collectors](../../send-data/installed-collectors/about-installed-collectors.md).
+For details on Collector installation, see [Install a Collector on Linux](../../send-data/installed-collectors/install-collector-linux.md), [Install a Collector on MacOS](../../send-data/installed-collectors/install-collector-macos.md), and [Install a Collector on Windows](../../send-data/installed-collectors/install-collector-windows.md).

 <Tabs
   className="unique-tabs"